 - Gifts and rewards

-You can use this card to make payments every time you shop online and use it at point-of-sales (POS).
-Debit card can be used for making balance enquiry and generating mini-statement from your nearest ATM.
+You can use this card to make payments every time you shop online and use it at point-of-sale (POS).
+A debit card can be used for making balance enquiry and generating mini-statement from your nearest ATM.

-Now that I have explained both credit card and debit card, following are the key differences between both of them.
+Now that I have explained both credit card and debit card, the following are the key differences between them.